Sympathetic cooling of a radio-frequency LC circuit to its ground state in an optoelectromechanical system: Determination of the steady state

-which is a linear equation for $V^{\infty}$ and can be analytically solved, but the general exact expression is too cumbersome and will not be reported here.
-The numerical analysis and the plots of Sec.~\ref{cooling} are obtained from the numerical solution of Eq.~(\ref{lyap}).
+This is a linear equation for $V^{\infty}$ which can be analytically solved, but the general exact expression of the matrix elements is too cumbersome and will not be reported here.
+We have adopted this latter method, and the numerical analysis and the plots of Sec.~\ref{cooling} are obtained from the numerical solution of Eq.~(\ref{lyap}).

 In this paper we are interested only in the stationary state of the rf resonator and in its stationary energy in particular, which is equal to

 where $\bar{n}_{LC}^{\rm eff}$ is the effective mean occupation number of the LC oscillator.